Nick-Tallguy/Nick-Tallguy.github.io/_posts/nl_NL/0500-01-04-tm3-admin_nl_NL.md

 navigation: skip
 ---

-# OSM Tasking Manager Projecten maken en beheren
+# OSM Tasking Manager 3 Project Creation and Administration

 **If the user interface of the version you use looks different from the one described here then you should consult [our version overview](/en/coordination/tm-disambiguation)**